 For example, that “surprise” car repair?
 It might not happen in the same month, but every year, you might average spending about $400 on car repair.
 That’s $33/month.
 Once you know that, set up an automatic deposit into your sub-savings account and you’re done.

 Keep a “Stupid Mistakes” sub-savings account

-I keep a sub-savings account called “Stupid Mistakes” in my ING account.
+I keep a sub-savings account called “Stupid Mistakes” in my Capital One 360 (formerly ING Direct) account.

 I’ll explain some of the other ones later